celsus-ai/.github/profile/README.md

 - Products that address real-world challenges using AI technologies
 - Active community support and collaboration

+## Libraries

+- [Localize AI](https://github.com/celsus-ai/localize#readme): The `celsus-ai/localize` is an npm package that enables easy localization of your applications using OpenAI

 ## Getting Started

 To get started with the Celsus-AI Organization and explore our projects, follow these steps: